rasmusbp/Selector/api.md

 > `createSelector(initialState?, config?)`

 Returns an instance of `Selector`.
-Can be invoked with an initial state and/or with a configuration.
+Can be invoked with an optional initial state and with a configuration.
 ```js
 // array describing initial state
 const selector = createSelector([1,2,3,4]);